 After Franco's death in 1975, Spain transitioned to a constitutional monarchy with a democratic government.
 The country joined the European Union in 1986 and has since experienced significant economic growth and social change.

-Spain is also known for its gastronomy, with a wide range of delicacies from paella to tapas and the famous Spanish wine such as Rioja and Cava.
+Spain is also known for its gastronomy, with a wide range of delicacies from paella to tapas and the famous Spanish wines such as Rioja and Cava.
 Spain's food culture has been influenced by its geographical location and historical influences from other countries.

 Short guide to Spain – north to south